El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 I appreciate your standing.

-I just found it odd.
+And I was watching that whole bit, I just found it odd.

 Like, have I got the right channel?

-Uh is this MSNBC?
+Is this MSNBC?

-Is this entertainment tonight?
+Is this Entertainment Tonight?

 It just didn't fit in with Fox's usual thing.

-And last night O'Reilly said he had received mail from viewers, upset with the story, but he defended that by saying, We report news.
+And last night, O'Reilly said he had received mail from viewers, upset with the story, but he defended that by saying, we report news.

-This is news, and if we don't, we become like the entertainment shows.
+And if we don't, we become like the entertainment shows.

-And at the same time Let me hold your thought there right there.
+Hold your thought there right there.

-I miss I misread the clock.
+I misread the clock.

 I thought I had two minutes here.